juste-k/Getting-and-Cleaning-Data/CodeBook.md

  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Writes out the data set to `tidy_data.txt`.

+# Final tidy data
+The final tidy data set (`tidy_data.txt`) produced inside the `run_analysis.R` script, contains 180 observations and 88 variables.

+- The first column refers to subject who did the experiment.

+- The second column refers to activity that corresponding subject performed.

+- Columns 3-88 refer to the average of each selected feature.